Bing Cherry Cheesecake Blondies! Buttery blondies, layered with cream cheese and a simple bing cherry sauce! A celebration of flavors in every bite!

 - To the browned butter, add the brown sugar and mix until thoroughly incorporated.

 - Whisk in the egg and vanilla.
-Then stir in the flour and baking powder until you don’t see streaks of flour.
+Then stir in the flour, baking powder and salt until you don’t see streaks of flour.

 - Fold in the chopped almonds.